pingidentity/pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster/README.md

 Please refer to the [Docker Compose Overview](./) for details on how to start, stop, cleanup stacks.

-## Prerequite
+## Prerequisite

-This example uses AWS S3 for PingFederate node discovery and requires you to provide the bucket name, key and secret within the docker-compose.yaml file.
+This example uses AWS S3 for PingFederate node discovery and requires you to provide the **bucket name**, **key** and **secret** for both the admin console and engine within the docker-compose.yaml file.
 For additional information regarding AWS S3 setup, please review this [document](https://pingidentity-devops.gitbook.io/devops/examples/12-docker-swarm/pingfederate-clustering-with-s3#aws-s3-bucket-creation-and-permissions)

 ## Compose Commands